 - Tivicay (dolutegravir) AND EITHER:

-These regimens are effective and tolerable, but have some disadvantages when compared with the regimens listed above, or have less supporting data from the best-designed clinical trials.
-However, in certain clinical situations,* one of these regimens may be preferred.
+The following regimens are effective and tolerable, but have some disadvantages when compared to the regimens listed above.
+These can include: more pills and/or doses to take, higher risk of side effects and less supporting data from clinical studies.
+However, one of these may be preferred for some people.

 - Atripla (efavirenz + tenofovir disoproxil + emtricitabine)